 - REO listing agents often give discounts to the banks in return for their business, because these agents deal in volume and sometimes the bank's asset manager gets some of the commission.

 - REO listing agents make money by either selling a lot of REOs or operating as a dual agent.
 Under dual agency, the REO listing agent will earn both the listing commission and the buyer's agent's commission.

-- To attract buyer's agents, many banks offer a larger percentage of the commission to the buyer's agent while discounting the listing agent's commission.
+- To attract buyer's agents, many banks offer a larger commission percentage to the buyer's agent while discounting the listing agent's commission.

 - REO listing agents generally represent the seller, not the buyer.
-Consider whether you want your own representation to serve as your advocate.
+Consider whether you want your representation to serve as your advocate.

 - REO listing agents are typically top-producing agents because of the volume of business they conduct.
 They typically do not spend a lot of time working with buyers and will probably not engage in much hand-holding.

 - Some REO listing agents are so busy that they hire assistants to field calls.
 Many do not give out their private cell phone number, which can make communication difficult.

 Hiring a Buyer's Agent to Represent You

 Unless you have direct experience negotiating with banks, you may receive better representation by hiring your own buyer's agent.
-Before you select an agent, choose several and interview the real estate agents to find a good fit.
+Before selecting an agent, choose several and interview the real estate agents to find a good fit.

 - Buyer's agents have a fiduciary responsibility to protect your interests.

-- Buyer's agents do not represent the seller, even when the seller is paying their commission.
+- The buyer's agents do not represent the seller, even when the seller is paying their commission.

-- Buyer's agents are generally paid by the seller.
-This means it does not cost you to hire a buyer's agent.
+- The seller generally pays buyer's agents.
+So, it does not cost you to hire a buyer's agent.

-- Buyer's agents may ask you to sign a buyer's broker agreement, which will lay out the agent's duties to you and specify who pays the commission.
+- The buyer's agents may ask you to sign a buyer's broker agreement, which will specify the agent's duties and designate who pays the commission.